phpMussel/phpMussel/_docs/readme.en.md

 /vault/fe_assets/_nav_logs_access_only.html | An HTML template for the front-end navigation links, for those with logs access only.
 /vault/fe_assets/_updates.html | An HTML template for the front-end updates page.
 /vault/fe_assets/_updates_row.html | An HTML template for the front-end updates page.
+/vault/fe_assets/_upload_test.html | An HTML template for the upload test page.
 /vault/fe_assets/frontend.css | CSS style-sheet for the front-end.
 /vault/fe_assets/frontend.dat | Database for the front-end (contains account and session information; only generated if the front-end is enabled and used).
 /vault/fe_assets/frontend.html | The main HTML template file for the front-end.